Bithomp/slate/source/index.html.md

 }
 ```

-This endpoint retrieves information for a requested account.
+This endpoint retrieves information for a requested XRPL address.

 ### HTTP Request